 The Education and Professional Standards Committee has delegated responsibility to agree the annual programme of research grants.
 It makes a detailed assessment of each application.
-Grants this year totalled £15,376 (2021: £22,134).
+Grants this year totalled £14,428 (2022: £15,376).
 All grants during the current and preceding year were made to individuals in order to further their biomedical research.
 The Committee administered the Mary Macdonald award which was awarded to individuals based on pre-determined criteria to give them the opportunity to attend Congress.
-Grants this year totalled £882 (2021: £nil) as there was a Congress event.
+Grants this year totalled £123 (2022: £882) as there was a Congress event in both years.

 The Membership and Marketing Committee administer the Jen Johnson bursary which is awarded to individuals based on pre-determined criteria to give them the opportunity to attend Congress.
-Grants this year totalled £14,593 (2021: £nil) as there was a Congress event.
+Grants this year totalled £15,004 (2022: £14,593) as there was a Congress event in both years.